 NBA Playoffs: Knicks' Nerlens Noel Status Against Hawks

-Game 1 was an absolute thrill on Sunday evening at the Garden where Trae Young hit a floater with less than a second remaining to give the Hawks a 107-105 lead, which ended up being the game's final score.
+Nerlens Noel is on the injury report once again for the New York Knicks in their playoff series with the Atlanta Hawks.

-In Game 2, the Knicks will have another shot to get one on their home floor.
+However, Noel is listed as probable, which means he is expected to play in Game 3 in Atlanta.

-Knicks' forward Noel has been dealing with an ankle issue, and his status for the game can be seen in a post below from FantasyLabs NBA.
+The status of Noel can be seen in a post below from FantasyLabs NBA.

 Related stories on NBA basketball